-Watching a chick hatch from an egg is an amazing process, and to be a part of raising your own flock of backyard chickens is a rewarding experience.
+Watching a chick hatch from an egg is an amazing process, and to be a part of breeding backyard chickens and raising your own flock is a rewarding experience.

 To raise chicks to adulthood successfully you need some good basic knowledge and skills, and a safe place for your hen to sit and for chicks to be raised.